 Pennell’s Marina – Sunday morning

-Shearwater IV has been living in Pennell’s Marine, a dry stack facility that takes the boat out of the water when we are not enjoying her.
+Shearwater IV has been living until recently in Pennell’s Marine, a dry stack facility that takes the boat out of the water when we are not enjoying her.
 There is a low railroad bridge just below the marina that limits our entry and exit to times other than high tide.
-Because of the rains this past month, the exclusion time rose to about 4 hours on each tide cycle.
-We are moving to a new marina.
+Because of the rains this past we relocated her to a slip in Boynton Beach.

 Hollywood – Sunday Night

 We traveled the familiar route South on the Intracoastal Waterway (ICW) through the Fort Lauderdale area to Hollywood, where we docked in the Hollywood Municipal Marina for the night.
 After docking, we walked to the beachfront boardwalk, attended a free Jimmy Buffett music concert, dodged the little kids on recumbent bicycles, and picked up a UBER ride for the trip back to the marina.
 Quiet and relaxing evening.

 We traveled through the Miami area, having stayed there on several previous trips.
 The area at the very beginning of the Keys was hit hard by Hurricane Irma, leaving many of the businesses closed for repairs.
 Fortunately, we were able to pick up fuel and water at Gilbert’s Marina, although many of their facilities were damaged and closed.